daxtery/interfaces/reports/final.md

 | - | - | - | - |
 | No Existing Items | If a search gives 0 results, the system do not "communicates" it to the user  | Major | Print a message on the screen

-This was [also a problem presented by Sahan] // TODO .
+This was [also a problem presented by Sahan](#number-2) .
 The solution is the same as presented there:

 > When a search is perfomed that yields no results, as per the suggested solution, the system now tells you so with a helpful message.
 In that message it is reported that the searched term couldn't be found and gives some possible solutions.